June 2017 Champs-Élysées car ramming attack

 On 19 June 2017, a car loaded with guns and explosives was rammed into a convoy of Gendarmerie vehicles on the Champs-Élysées in Paris, France.
 The driver, identified as Djaziri Adam Lotfi was killed as a detonation clouded the car in orange smoke.
 The attacker had been on terrorism watchlists for Islamic extremism since 2014, and pledged his allegiance to Islamic State leader Abu Bakr al-Baghdadi before the attack.
-In a letter to his family he stated that he for years had supported "the Mujahedeen who fight to save Islam and the Muslims," having practiced shooting "to prepare for jihad," and stated that the attack should be treated as a "martyrdom operation."
+In a letter to his family he stated that for years he had supported "the Mujahedeen who fight to save Islam and the Muslims," having practiced shooting "to prepare for jihad," and stated that the attack should be treated as a "martyrdom operation."

 Background

 Police officers, gendarmes and soldiers providing security in France have also previously been targeted by jihadists, with at least twelve such targeted attacks on police and soldiers between 2012 and 2017.
 The attack came two months after another attack on the Champs-Élysées in April, in which three police officers and a tourist were shot by a man wielding an AK-47, killing one police officer.
 The Islamic State has encouraged the targeting of police and soldiers on the grounds that they represent the state.
 The attack is one of several Islamic State-inspired vehicle-ramming attacks on European cities.
 Le Monde reported that since January 2015, terrorist attacks in France have left 239 dead.